ltrujello/ltrujello.github.io/docs/category_theory/Duality and Categorical Constructions/Quotient Categories.md

 constructing it in two different ways.
 One is easy, in which you simply form the concept of a coset, and then observe that nice things happen when you make cosets with normal subgroups.
-The hard way is to construct an equivalence relation, which \textit{gives rise} to what we recognize as the concept of a coset, and then continuing further to create the quotient groups from normal subgroups.
+The hard way is to construct an equivalence relation, which *gives rise* to what we recognize as the concept of a coset, and then continuing further to create the quotient groups from normal subgroups.
 Both ways are equivalent, but one ignores the crucial and powerful idea of equivalence relations.